myriadrf/STREAM/README.md

-          doc/                   - HTML documentation for the Stream OpenRISC SoC quartus/               - Quartus project archive for rebuilding the FPGA image src/                   - Source code for Stream-specific cores
+          doc/                   - HTML documentation for the Stream OpenRISC SoC quartus/               - Quartus project archive for rebuilding the FPGA image src/                   - Source code for Stream-specific cores sw/                    - Example applications for communicating with LMS6002D from OpenRISC

 ## Licensing